How facial biometric verification protects your customers from identity fraud

 What is identity fraud?

 Identity fraud is the unauthorised use of a person’s information for fraud.
-It occurs, particularly in the context of biometrics, when fraudsters use someone else’s biometric information to impersonate that individual or create a new fake identity.
+It occurs, particularly in the context of biometrics, when scammers use someone else’s biometric information to impersonate that individual or create a new fake identity.

 This stolen identity is then used to gain access to online systems or services to commit criminal activities.